TylerHart2/TylerHart2.github.io/README.md

 I originally took a lot of time trying to figure out how to change the image if a user was guessing incorrectly.

+### Unsolved problems

+It does not seem to happen all the time but, every so often the last image breaks on the hangman gameboard.